gursi26/Pose2Play/README.md

 # Pose2Play

-Pose2Play allows real, tangible actions to be converted into in-game actions, giving users a new way to play their favourite games
+Pose2Play allows real, tangible actions to be converted into in-game actions, giving users a new way to play their favourite games<br>
 This project was a submision for the DefHacks Worldwide 3.0 hackathon

 ![](tutorial_poses/demo.gif)